 Editor's Note: This article, originally published 1/9/2019, was updated on 1/28/2019 to reflect new, clarifying information provided to NASFAA by ED regarding treatment of amended tax filers and victims of identity theft.

-The Department of Education (ED) released guidance on the verification process on Wednesday that would decrease the burden on students, families, and financial aid administrators and ensure easier access to federal financial aid.
+The Department of Education (ED) released guidance on the verification process on Wednesday, January 9 in an effort to that would decrease the burden on students, families, and financial aid administrators and ensure easier access to federal financial aid.

 In an Electronic Announcement, ED wrote that it would allow copies of tax returns and written statements of non-filing to be accepted for verification purposes in lieu of obtaining IRS tax return transcripts and verification of non-filing (VONF) forms for both the 2018-19 and 2019-20 application years.
 This guidance is effective for all verifications conducted on or after January 9, 2019, regardless of FAFSA processing date.

 Schools have been eagerly awaiting this guidance since it was announced by ED at the Federal Student Aid (FSA) conference in November, and issues with verification have compounded recently as the IRS “Get Transcript” service has been offline for scheduled maintenance since the end of 2018.

 Going forward, a signed copy of either an individual's 2016 or 2017 income tax return, depending on application year, is acceptable documentation for verification of income for tax filers.
 According to the new guidance, students or parents do not need to prove or provide a written statement that they attempted to obtain their tax return transcript or use the IRS Data Retrieval Tool (DRT).
 Schools are still able to use information imported directly from the IRS DRT or tax return transcripts as documentation for verification.